janhubicka/Color-Screen/README.md

 There are three programs installed.

-`colorscreen` is an command line utility to render into tiff files.
+`colorscreen` is a command line utility to render into tiff files.
 See `colorscreen --help` for usage information.

-`colorscreen-stitch` is an command line utility to produce stitched projects.
+`colorscreen-stitch` is a command line utility to produce stitched projects.
 This is useful to scan and stitch additive color photographs using digital camera with mutiple tiles.
 See `colorscreen-stitch --help` for more information.